VirtusLab/render/README.md

 Universal data-driven templates for generating textual output.
 Can be used as a single static binary (no dependencies) or as a golang library.

+Just some of the things to `render`:
+- configuration files
+- Infrastructure as Code files (e.g. CloudFormation templates)
+- Kubernetes manifests

 The renderer extends
 [go-template](https://golang.org/pkg/text/template/) and [Sprig](http://masterminds.github.io/sprig/) functions.